Planning for the Future of

 While the Indianola Community School District is a point of pride in our community, our high school has significant facility needs that we must address soon.
-We are now looking to address these needs in a way that makes the most of taxpayer dollars while preparing our students for the future.
+We look to address these needs in a way that makes the most of taxpayer dollars while preparing our students for the future.

 Needs Stem from Growth